Has Lala Kent Come In Between Scheana Shay And The ‘Vanderpump Rules’ Cast?

 At the beginning of Vanderpump Rules Season 5, Shay infamously told Lala Kent that she didn’t want to be seen engaging in any sort of conversation with her due to Kent’s past comments about Katie Maloney.
 Then, after being confronted by Lala Kent at SUR Restaurant about statements being made regarding Kent’s potentially married boyfriend, Shay apologized to Kent for saying anything that was untrue.
 Right away, Maloney blasted Shay for betraying her.

 After Maloney made it clear that she did not want to see Shay having any sort of decent interaction with Lala Kent, Shay seemed to keep her distance.
-Then, after serving as a bridesmaid during Maloney’s wedding to Tom Schwartz last summer, Shay began speaking to Lala Kent once again.
+Then, after serving as a bridesmaid at Maloney’s wedding to Tom Schwartz last summer, Shay began speaking to Lala Kent once again.

 Although it is unclear what prompted the relationship between Shay and Lala Kent, the two women appeared to be quite close during last month’s reunion filming in Los Angeles and posed for a number of social media posts throughout the grueling taping.